pehringer/finches/README.md

 ```

   //>
- //)    F  I  N  C  H  E  S
+ //)    f  i  n  c  h  e  s
 / ^

 ```

-Finches is a library that uses linear genetic programming (LGP) to synthesize functions from of input-output examples.
+Finches is a library that uses linear genetic programming (LGP) to evolve functions from of input-output examples.

 # Use Cases